jbranchmaster/upgraded-engine/README.md

 - Way of cooking can be different with different materials, e.g clay pot vs non-stick pan vs cast-iron pan.
 - Even for a certain material , the shape of the cookware can make a difference.
 - Cooking on large burner is different from cooking on small burner.

+## Worthy Investments
+- `A good chef knife` acommpanied by `cutting skills` to chop ingredients faster and evenly.
+Even chopping results in uniform cooking.

 ## Making Variations
 - Over the course of time , learn to adjust your recipies to your taste.
 There's no compulsion to follow a specific instructions for recipe.